Edward C. Peters: Early life

 Peters was born on October 22, 1855, in Atlanta, Georgia.
 He was one of nine children born to Mary Jane (née Thompson) Peters (1830–1911) and Richard Peters (1810–1889), a railroad executive who was one of the founders of Atlanta.
-Among his siblings was Richard, Ralph, president of the Long Island Rail Road, and Nellie, who also became prominent.
+Among his siblings were Richard, Ralph, president of the Long Island Rail Road, and Nellie, who also became prominent.

 His paternal grandfather was Richard Peters, a reporter of Decisions to the U.S. Supreme Court, and his great-grandfather was Continental Congressman Richard Peters, a Pennsylvania jurist.
 His maternal grandfather was Dr. Joseph Thompson, an early settler and doctor.

 Career

 In 1889, upon his father's death, Edward inherited Richard's land, railroad and trolley interests.
 He operated a real estate firm known as Peters Land Co., founded in 1890, and was a member of the Atlanta City Council, and donated the land for Peters Park in 1887.

-He sold off the land for development of what is now the southern half of Midtown Atlanta (below 8th Street, as far west as Atlantic St. on the Georgia Tech campus, to Argonne St. east of Piedmont).
+He sold off the land for the development of what is now the southern half of Midtown Atlanta (below 8th Street, as far west as Atlantic St. on the Georgia Tech campus, to Argonne St. east of Piedmont).

 Peters also served as president of the Atlanta Savings Bank, the Exposition Cotton Mills, and was one of the organizers of the Fourth National Bank in Atlanta.